samliu/fishing/reels.md

 ### Baitcaster Reels

-Baitcasting reels (also known as baitcasters), are for the more experienced anglers who want better control and accuracy.
+Baitcasting reels (also known as baitcasters), are more difficult reels to use.
 Unlike a spinning reel, the _spool rotates as you cast_.
 This adds a new dimension of difficulty to casting: you have to stop the spool when the lure / bait lands so that you don't release too much line.
 These reels also look a bit different (the spool is sideways):